-Overview of the BMC Digital Workplace Active User Report
+BMC Digital Workplace Active User Report

 BMC Digital Workplace provides licenses on a per user basis.
 The BMC Digital Workplace Active User Report provides information about the active users in your BMC Digital Workplace environment.
 Users are considered active when they actually log in to BMC Digital Workplace.
 Use this report to find out how many users in your organization are actively using BMC Digital Workplace and derive the number of unused or idle licenses.